uku/Unblock-Youku/dns-reverse-proxy/README.md

-                     port forward                                [default: 80] --http-rate-limit  HTTP proxy rate limit per sec per IP. -1 = no limit [default: 20] --run-as           run as unpriviledged user (sudo/root)
+                     port forward                                [default: 80] --http-rate-limit  HTTP proxy rate limit per sec per IP. -1 = no limit [default: 20] --access-control-list, --acl  Load access control list(acl) of IPs either from a comma seperated list or from a JSON file as a list of strings.
+  --run-as           run as unpriviledged user (sudo/root)
                                                            [default: "nobody"]
   --chroot-dir       chroot to given directory (sudo/root).
 Should copy